Environmentally Friendly Farm, Northern Ireland

 Farmers who actually care.... follow our daily finds on social media!

 Broglasco Farm has been in the Kane family for over 100 years, and the farm has moved on with the times, but we (Richard 7th generation farmer, and Leona) very much appreciate what the generations before us have done, and how we can maintain our farm for the generations to come behind us.
 Our legacy will be to promote the environment, along side positive farming, while creating a living from it.
 We have been working hard for a long number of years to comply with the Countryside Mangement scheme.
-Our farm is completely arable with no animails at all apart from an array of pets, Duke (Weirerammer), Sprite and Lilly (pure white rehomed cats), Richie and Holly (rehomed minature shetland ponies), and Susie (rehomed potbelly pig).
+Our farm is completely arable with no animails at all apart from an array of pets, Chance (Weirerammer), Sprite and Lilly (pure white rehomed cats), Ricky and Holly (rehomed minature shetland ponies), three Dexters and Breeze(Emilys pony).
 We have always been keen to work with the RSPB, Wildlife Societies, Bee Associations, Slow Food Movement and promote wildlife and pollintators along with farm on a daily basis.
 This is something that we feel comes very natural in one world, and can be done so that we all benefit as a whole.

 Richard has been a pioneer in pushing the mintel style of farming, as we dont plough our land.
 This means that the soil bed is basically left untouched, with just a small seed being inserted into the ground, we also use liquid fertilisers so that they are not being sprayed but put directly in beside each seed in the bed when being planted.
 This is a much more efficent and environmentally friendly way to farm.
 Over the winter months the farm, basically is quite idle, we have been planting vetch which is a great source or cover crop for the ground putting back in much needed nitrogeon naturally, and without an extra cost to us.
 It is also the ideal pleace for wildlife over the winter months, nesting, and bird cover.